casperngeen/casperngeen/README.md

 - 👋 Hi, I’m @casperngeen
-- 👀 I’m interested in software engineering, ML, AI
+- 👀 I’m interested in software engineering, ML, AI and algorithms
-- 🌱 I’m currently learning basic programming
+- 🌱 I’m currently learning programming in these fields
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...